paulmillr/noble-ciphers/README.md

 We provide API that manages nonce internally instead of exposing them to library's user.

-For `encrypt`, a `nonceBytes`-length buffer is fetched from CSPRNG and prenended to encrypted ciphertext.
+For `encrypt`: a `nonceBytes`-length buffer is fetched from CSPRNG and prenended to encrypted ciphertext.

-For `decrypt`, first `nonceBytes` of ciphertext are treated as nonce.
+For `decrypt`: first `nonceBytes` of ciphertext are treated as nonce.

 > [!NOTE]
 > AES-GCM & ChaCha (NOT XChaCha) [limit amount of messages](#encryption-limits)